 In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 We routinely monitor for constituents in your drinking water according to Federal and State laws.
 We take all of our water samples to Montana Environmental Laboratory in Kalispell (406-755-2131).
 They are a private laboratory that is certified by the State of Montana and the EPA to analyze drinking water.
 Our sampling frequency complies with EPA and state drinking water regulations.
-The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2021:
+The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2024:

-- 84 coliform bacteria tests. - 1 nitrate plus nitrite test on each of our four water sources results were within EPA guidelines. - 20 tests on the water from our customers' homes to determine the possible presence of lead and copper leaching out of the faucets and fixtures results were within EPA guidelines. - Tests on each of our four water sources to determine the possible presence of eleven inorganic contaminants results were within EPA standards. - Tests on two of our four water sources to determine the possible presence of 61 organic contaminants none were detected. - Tests on each of our four water sources to determine the possible presence of 18 pesticides & herbicides none were detected. - Tests on three of our four water sources to determine the possible presence of 29 semi volatile organic compounds none were detected. - Tests on one of our wells to determine the possible presence of dioxin to renew a state monitoring waiver none was detected. - Tests on one of our four water sources to determine the possible presence of radiological contaminants results were within EPA guidelines.
+- 179 coliform bacteria tests. - One nitrate plus nitrite test on each of our four water sources results were within EPA guidelines. - 20 tests on the water from our customers' homes to determine the possible presence of lead and copper leaching out of the faucets and fixtures results were within EPA guidelines. - Tests on each of our four water sources to determine the possible presence of eleven inorganic contaminants results were within EPA standards. - Tests on each of our four water sources to determine the possible presence of 61 organic contaminants none were detected. - Tests on each of our four water sources to determine the possible presence of 40 pesticides & herbicides none were detected. - Tests on each of our four water sources to determine the possible presence of radiological contaminants results were within EPA guidelines.